Community Infrastructure Levy

-This is set out in the Council's Regulation 123 list (PDF 39KB)
+This is set out in our Regulation 123 list (PDF 39KB)

-With the adoption of the new Local Plan (2015-2030) in 2018, the council is undertaking a review of its Community Infrastructure Levy (CIL) which sets out the requirements for the charging of CIL in the London Borough of Redbridge.
+With the adoption of the new Local Plan (2015-2030) in 2018, we are now undertaking a review of its Community Infrastructure Levy (CIL) which sets out the requirements for the charging of CIL in the London Borough of Redbridge.
 The increased rates from development will be essential to help fund infrastructure needed to support the ambitious growth, as set out in the plan, and mitigate adverse impacts of future development.

 The Community Infrastructure Levy (CIL) was introduced in 2012 and is a charge on development to help fund infrastructure such as transport schemes and schools which is required to help support and accommodate new growth from development.
 Further information regarding its operation is published on our website.

 We have prepared economic evidence to support the revised CIL charging schedule.
 The evidence recommended an increase in the charging levy across the borough, with differential rates and charging areas, as per the regulations.
 The new charging areas are set out in the Preliminary Draft Charging Schedule (PDCS).

 - Submission to Secretary of State - December 2019

 - Examination - TBC 2020

 Please see below the PDCS and the supporting documents: